iconify/icon-finder/docs/core/actions.md

 # Actions in Iconify Icon Finder

 When rendering a view, you get a list of blocks ([see blocks.md](blocks.md)).
 Each block has an action associated with it.
-Action name matches the name of the block.
+The action name matches the name of the block.
 Each block renders only 1 type of data.

 Usually, when rendering any block, there is something for a user to edit or to click.
-For example, in pagination block, user can click a page, in search form user and enter a keyword.
+For example, in the pagination block, the user can click a page, in search form user and enter a keyword.
 To forward that action to Icon Finder Core, UI should apply action to the current view.

 To apply action to currently visible view, you need to run `action(blockName: string, value: unknown)` function of router.
 If you are using APICore instance, do this: